So, WHAT ARE THE BEST ELECTRIC GUITAR STRINGS??!!

 Well, they’re the ones that make YOU sound best in YOUR music, of course!

-But there is something to be said for putting strings through rigorous testing to see what they can deliver.
+But there is something to be said for putting ’em to the TEST.

-… THE WINNERS!
-Enjoy this unbeatable, in-depth electric guitar strings comparison on the Web, in ascending order of performance:
+Enjoy this unbeatable, in-depth electric guitar strings comparison that I update every year.

 7) D’Angelico “ElectroZinc” Strings

-So, here’s the deal with these strings: they’re the newest on the scene (just released last year), they’re the 2nd most expensive of the lot (at $12.99), they use a different metal alloy from anyone else on the market, and they have a pretty interesting story.
+So, here’s the deal with these strings: they’re the newest on the scene (just released in 2016), and they WERE the 2nd most expensive of the lot (at $12.99).
+Since then the price has gone down to under ten bucks.
+Nice!
+They use a different metal alloy from anyone else on the market, and they have a pretty interesting story.

 In 1938, John D’Angelico, a guitar maker, and John D’Addario, a guitar strings maker, got together and invented a round wound electric string for the first time, using zinc-coated steel that was “Bethanized”, which they had trademarked.